 You can find many rights owners by reviewing the list of VeRO Program Participant pages.

 Copyright law protects original works of authorship—which may include certain pictures or text—from being used or copied without authorization from the person or company that owns the copyright, its agent, or the law.
 You can find helpful information about copyright law at www.copyright.gov.

 Why does eBay have this policy?

 eBay members aren't allowed to use images or text they didn't create themselves.
-Exceptions to this policy would be if they are authorized to do so by the owner, its agent, or the law.
-Be sure to follow our guidelines.
+The only exception to this policy is if the owner, its agent, or the law has authorized the member to use the text or images.
+Be sure to follow all our guidelines.